Eustace Grenier: Constable and Bailiff of Jerusalem

 After The Artuqid prince Belek Ghazi captured Baldwin II on 18 April 1123.
 Patriarch Warmund convoked an assembly to Acre where Eustace was elected Constable of Jerusalem and Bailiff of Jerusalem to administer the kingdom during the king's captivity.
 Baldwin took possession of the fortress of Kharpurt where he had been held in captivity.
 Eustace soon sent reinforcements to Kharpurt to assist the king, but Balak ibn Bahram recaptured the fortress by the time the crusader troops reached it.

 A Fatimid army invaded the kingdom from Ascalon in May 1123.
 Eustace attacked the invaders near Ibelin and defeated them on 29 May.
 He did not long survive his victory, because he died on 15 June 1123.
 He was buried in the Church of Saint Mary of the Latins.
 According to William of Tyre he was "a wise and prudent man, with great experience in military matters".

 Family

-Eustace married Emma of Chocques, the niece of Arnulf of Chocques, the Latin Patriarch of Jerusalem.
+Eustace married Emma, the niece of Arnulf of Chocques, the Latin patriarch of Jerusalem.
 Arnulf gave Jericho to Eustace as Emma's dowry, although the town had been the property of the Church of the Holy Sepulchre.

 With Emma, Eustace was the father of the twins, Gerard (also known as Eustace II) and Walter, who succeeded him in Sidon and Caesarea respectively.
 Emma married Hugh II of Le Puiset, Count of Jaffa.
 The relationship between her second husband and her sons was tense.

 His descendant Julian Grenier sold the Lordship of Sidon to the Knights Templar after it was destroyed by the Mongols in 1260 after the Battle of Ain Jalut.

 His descendants continued to rule the Lordship of Caesarea until it became the property of John Aleman by right of his marriage to Margaret Grenier in 1238 or 1243.